 A six-member board (three from North Liberty and three from Penn Township) charged with overseeing Ridgewood Cemetery on Scales Bend Road.
 It usually meets the first Monday of February, April and November.

-Library Board of Trustees A six-member (one member from Johnson County) board charged with overseeing the North Liberty Community Library.
-Is usually meets the third Monday of the month.
+A six-member board, with one member from unicorporated Johnson County, charged with overseeing the North Liberty Community Library.
+It usually meets the third Monday of the month.

 A seven-member board charged with reviewing and recommending policies, ordinance and budgets related to the city’s parks, playgrounds and recreation facilities.
 It usually meets on the first Thursday of each month.